glittaua/cdmfinalproject/README.md

 # Final Project
 Final project for Composing Digital Media 2022
-For this project I will be creating a new image in GIMP but figure out what I want to do for my project.
+For this project I will be creating four new images in one and photoshop myself with some of my favorite celebrities.
+The chosen celebrities are Madison Beer, Post Malone, Jack Harlow, and Olivia Rodrigo.
+The final picture can bee found under finalprojectcdm.png

 **Baseline Goals**
 - use colors and arrangement to lead the viewers eyes